Chapter 15:

 "You are not fit to fight?"
 His eyes glowed a bright green, which had many people in the stands cowering with fear.

 "Court Advisor Jan's assessment is correct.
-Kairo wins the fight."
-Lyon turned to resume his relaxed state on his sofa.
+Kairo is still standing.
+He passed the trial."
+Lyon resumed his relaxed state on his sofa.

-He cast a sideward glance to Valerr lounging on the other sofa.
+He cast a sideward glance to the Valerr lounging on the other sofa.
 "Nice try."

 Valerr faked a smile and innocent look.
 "She did her best."